Welcome to Dr Gabriël's Afro-Australian Storybook!

 It is a Saturday in Spring, and the venue is on a hill in Mission Beach, Tropical North Queensland.
 The green islands float below on silk, and the azure wrapping cradles the chalky sands, offering little handshakes of frothy waves to the beach.
 Why did I ever agree to a medical conference on a day like this?

-Read more about On Closing the Gap
+Read more about

 Part 1 Cyclone Yasi